-(iii) Present the principal terms and conditions of all existing agreements, and details of those still to be obtained, (such as, but not limited to, concessions, partnerships, joint ventures, access rights, leases, historical and cultural sites, wilderness or national park and environmental settings, royalties, consents, permission, permits or authorisations).
+1.5 (i) A statement from the Competent Person on the confirmation of the legal tenure, including a description of (the following): The Company holds a valid minir concession as well as an environmental permit, covering all aspects of mining. (ii) Discuss the nature of the issuer's rights (e.g. prospecting and/or mining) and the right to use the surface of the properties to which these rights relate.
+Disclose the date of expiry and other relevant details.
+All rights necessary for mining ar secured by the Company. (iii) Present the principal terms and conditions of all existing agreements, and details of those still to be obtained, (such as, but not limited to, concessions, partnerships, joint ventures, access rights, leases, historical and cultural sites, wilderness or national park and environmental settings, royalties, consents, permission, permits or authorisations).
 An agreement for toll treatment of the ore exists between the company and Dragon Mining.
-No other agreements exist, and none is considered necessary. (iv) Present the security of the tenure held at the time of reporting or that is reasonably expected to be granted in the future along with any known impediments to obtaining the right to operate in the area.
+No other agreements exists and none is considered necessary. (iv) Present the security of the tenure held at the time of reporting or that is reasonably expected to be granted in the future along with any known impediments to obtaining the right to operate in the area.
 State details of applications that have been made.
-See Clause 8.1 for All rights necessary for mining are secured by the Company. declaration of a Mineral Reserve.
+See Clause 8.1 for All rights necessary for mining a secured by the Company. declaration of a Mineral Reserve.
 The Mining Concession is valid until 2041-09-06 but can be extended if mining activities are on-going at the time of expiry.
-The Environmental Permit was granted by the Environmental Court 2020-12-21 and entered into legal force in October 2021.
-A security for rehabilitation, to the amount of SEK 4 375 000, has been deposited with the County Administrative Board of Västerbotten. (v) Provide a statement of any legal proceedings for example; land claims, that may have an influence on the rights to prospect or mine for minerals, or an appropriate negative statement.
+The Environmental Permit was granted by the Environmental Court 2020-12-21 and entered ir legal force in October 2021.
+A security for rehabilitation, to t amount of SEK 4 375 000, has been deposited with the County Administrative Board of Västerbotten. (v) Provide a statement of any legal proceedings for example; land claims, that may have an influence on the rights to prospect or mine for minerals, or an appropriate negative statement.
 No legal proceedings that could affect the project exists. (vi) Provide a statement relating to governmental/statutory requirements and permits as may be required, have been applied for, approved or can be reasonably be expected to be obtained.
 Provide a review of risks that permits will not be received as expected and impact of delays to the project.
-All rights necessary for mining are secured by the Company.
+All rights necessary for mining a secured by the Company.
 1.6 Royalties 1.6 (i) Describe the royalties that are payable in respect of each property.
-A royalty of 0,05% of the value of the extracted metal will have to be paid annually to the Swedish state based on the average price on the London Metal Exchange.
-The company has an obligation to pay a 2% Net Smelter Return to North Atlantic Natural Resources AB 1 1.7 Liabilities liability, including, but not limited to, legislative requirements, assumptions and limitations. n A security for rehabilitation of the mining area has been deposited with the County Administrative Board of Västerbotten.
-No other liabilities exists. -- --
+A royalty of 0,05% of the value the extracted metal will have to paid annually to the Swedish sta based on the average price on the London Metal Exchange.
+1.7 Liabilities 1.7 (i) Describe any liabilities, including rehabilitation guarantees that are pertinent to the project.
+Provide a description of the rehabilitation liability, including, but not limited to, legislative requirements, assumptions and limitations.
+A security for rehabilitation of the mining area has been deposited with the County Administrative Board of Västerbotten.
+No other liabilities exist.